 It's one of the most frequently pondered questions in surfing: how do waves break?
 How will a wave break over a specific ocean topography?
-Learn the answers to these, and you'll forever know where to paddle to - left, right, or no-go.
+Learn the answers to these questions, and you'll forever know where to paddle to - left, right, or no-go.

 Reading waves and the direction in which they break is one of the most important skills in surfing.

 Whether you're a beginner, weekend warrior, intermediate, or pro surfer, you should definitely know how to read a wave.

 Choosing the wave we'll be riding involves observation, and it will open a wide new world of advantages over other fellow surfers.